jsonkile/test-in/README.md

 ### Screenshot Tests
 Roborazzi is used to do screenshot tests of screens and components.
-To run these tests, run the `verifyRoborazziDemoDebug` or `recordRoborazziDemoDebug` tasks.
+To run these tests, run the `verifyRoborazziDebug` or `recordRoborazziDebug` tasks.
 Note that screenshots are recorded on CI, using Linux, and other platforms might generate slightly different images, making the tests fail.

 ## Highlights
 Some important things to note about my approach